mnot/I-D/http-proxy-problem/draft.md

 perceived performance, or transcode content to formats that limited-resource devices can more easily consume.

-Small modifications also include adding metadata in headers for accounting purposes, or removing metadata such as Accept-Encoding to make virus scanning easier.
+Modifications also include adding metadata in headers for accounting purposes, or removing metadata such as Accept-Encoding to make virus scanning easier.

 In other cases, content modification is performed to make more substantial modifications.
 This could include inserting advertisements, or changing the